 - A certificate from your employer allowing the business travel and stating the details about the trip.

-- Both invitation letter as well as letter from employer must confirm the following details:
+- Both invitation letter, as well as a letter from employer, must confirm the following details:

 - The applicant’s identity;